August Kusche: Biography

-When August arrived in America, he got a job as a gardener on a Pennsylvanian farm.
-He had an affair with a Swiss woman, which resulted in a child.
-August denied being the child's father, but married her anyway.
-He went west, on horseback, and had his horse stolen by Native Americans.
-He ended up in San Francisco.
-His family joined him there.
-By this time, he had three sons and a daughter.After his children grew up, he began traveling and collecting moths and butterflies.
+When August arrived in the United States, he got a job as a gardener on a Pennsylvanian farm.
+He had an affair with a Swiss woman named Louise Notz, and she became pregnant.
+August denied being the child's father, but was married to the woman soon after.
+He went west on horseback, but had his horse stolen by Native Americans.
+He ended up in San Francisco, and his family eventually joined him there.
+By this time, he had three sons and a daughter.
+After his children grew up, he began traveling and collecting moths and butterflies.

-Later life

-He traveled to the South Seas, where he collected moths and butterflies.
-There, he caught a terrible fever that very nearly killed him.
-He was picked up by a government ship in New Guinea, and was unconscious until he awoke in a hospital in San Francisco.
-After that, he had hearing loss and lost all of his teeth.
+Kusche traveled to the islands of the Pacific Ocean, where he collected moths and butterflies.
+There, he caught a fever that nearly killed him.
+He was picked up by a government ship in New Guinea and was unconscious until he awoke in a hospital in San Francisco.
+He had hearing loss and lost all of his teeth.
 His doctor told him not to take any more trips to Alaska, which helped his condition.

-In 1924, he lived in San Diego.
+In 1924, Kusche lived in San Diego.
 He had taken a trip to Alaska just before this date.
 He worked as a gardener in California for nine years (1915–1924), where he died of stomach cancer.